01-edu/public/subjects/smart-road/README.md

 - [spriters-resource](https://www.spriters-resource.com/).

 Animation is not just rendering an image into the canvas.
-By using assets you get to decide your "world coordinate system" for the rendered image and therefore creating your own animation.
+By using assets you get to decide your "world coordinate system" for the rendered image and therefore you create your own animation.
 But this is not enough, basically you must animate while moving.

 A simple example of movement animation is imagining a vehicle with a route of `r`.
 This means that the vehicle arrives at the intersection and turns right.
 If we render just an image of the vehicle facing down and it arrives to the point of turning, the rendered image